Nonlinear Causality in Time Series Networks: With Application to Motor Imagery vs Execution: Analysis of Motor Imagery vs Execution EEG Data

 \subsection{Dataset and the experimental procedure}

-This paper examines differences in brain network dynamics between motor imagery (MI) and execution (ME) tasks.
-The experiment collected EEG recordings from 109 volunteers with a 64-channel setup, available publicly at PhysioNet.org \citep{schalk2004bci2000}.
-Participants were asked to either execute or imagine motor tasks based on visual cues.
-Subjects performed gestures such as opening and closing (OC) their both fists/feet (BH/BF).
-EEG data were sampled at 160 Hz, with annotations for rest and activity (real or imagined).
-Data preprocessing removed artifacts like eye blinks and muscle activity to maintain the integrity of temporal structures.
-The steps included applying a high-pass filter at 0.5Hz, removing 60Hz line noise, and performing Independent Component Analysis (ICA) to isolate and eliminate artifact sources.
-Eye and muscle-related artifacts were identified and excluded.
-Despite the preprocessing, some issues (e.g., sawtooth traces, excessive blinking) remained in some recordings.
-We narrowed the analysis to 35 right-handed subjects (17 females, 18 males) with clean recordings.
-To focus on causal connections, we selected four channels (AF3, AF4, C3, C4) positioned over the prefrontal and motor cortices (Figure \ref{64-channel-EEG-placement}), which are likely to be active regions during voluntary movement and imagery.
-The connectivities explored can be outlined in Table \ref{outline-table}.
+This paper examines differences in brain network dynamics between motor imagery (MI) and execution (ME) tasks using 64-channel EEG recordings collected during an experiment, available at PhysioNet.org \citep{schalk2004bci2000}.
+Participants executed or imagined motor tasks based on visual cues, performing gestures like opening and closing (OC) both fists or feet (BHs/BF).
+EEG data were sampled at 160 Hz with annotations.
+Preprocessing removed environmental (e.g.,line freq, vibration), instrumentation (e.g., in surface electrodes), and biological (e.g., eye blinks, muscle activity) based artifacts by applying a high-pass filter at 0.5 Hz, removing 60 Hz line noise, and performing Independent Component Analysis (ICA) via MNE routines \citep{GramfortEtAl2013a}.
+Despite preprocessing, some issues (e.g., sawtooth traces and excessive blinking) remained in certain recordings.
+We focused our analysis on 35 right-handed subjects (17 females, 18 males) with clean recordings.
+To study causal connections, we selected four channels (AF3, AF4, C3, C4) over the prefrontal and motor cortices (Figure \ref{64-channel-EEG-placement}), regions that are likely to be active during movement and imagery.
+The explored connectivities are outlined in Table \ref{outline-table}.